Huegoxaga/notes/javascript/README.md

 array.concat(a1, a2); //return the concatenated a1 and a2
-array.push("newElement"); //add new element to the end of array and return counts. array.includes("elementX"); //return true if array contains elementX, false if not. array.forEach(function(i) {
+array.push("newElement"); //add new element to the end of array and return counts. array.includes("elementX"); //return true if array contains elementX, false if not. array.some(person => person.name === "Peter") //return true if the array contains an object by comparing the property value array.forEach(function(i) {
   //forEach iterates each element of the array as an argument of the function.
   //function code